wagtail/wagtail/docs/reference/pages/model_reference.md

         (generic foreign key)

-        This property returns the object this revision belongs to as an instance of the specific class.
+        The object this revision belongs to.
+For page revisions, the object is an instance of the specific class.

     .. attribute:: content_type

         (foreign key to :class:`~django.contrib.contenttypes.models.ContentType`)

-        This is the content type of the object this revision belongs to.
+        The content type of the object this revision belongs to.
 For page revisions, this means the content type of the specific page type.

     .. attribute:: base_content_type

         (foreign key to :class:`~django.contrib.contenttypes.models.ContentType`)

-        This is the base content type of the object this revision belongs to.
+        The base content type of the object this revision belongs to.
 For page revisions, this means the content type of the :class:`~wagtail.models.Page` model.

     .. attribute:: object_id

         (string)

-        This represents the primary key of the object this revision belongs to.
+        The primary key of the object this revision belongs to.

     .. attribute:: submitted_for_moderation

         (boolean)

-        ``True`` if this revision is in moderation
+        ``True`` if this revision is in moderation.

     .. attribute:: created_at

         (date/time)

-        This is the time the revision was created
+        The time the revision was created.

     .. attribute:: user

         (foreign key to user model)

-        This links to the user that created the revision
+        The user that created the revision.

     .. attribute:: content

         (dict)

-        This field contains the JSON content for the page at the time the revision was created
+        The JSON content for the object at the time the revision was created.

         .. versionchanged:: 3.0